-Richard is a qualified Nutritional Therapist from the College of Naturopathic Medicine and is registered with the General Naturopathic Council.
+Richard is a Registered Nutritional Therapist from the College of Naturopathic Medicine and is registered with BANT http://bant.org.uk/ British Association for Applied Nutrition and Nutritional Therapy and CNHC https://www.cnhc.org.uk/ Complementary and Natural Healthcare Council .

 Nutritional therapy is the application of nutritional science in the promotion of health, peak performance and an individual’s wellness.
-It involves assessing the causes of disease and providing therapeutic protocols to address root causes rather than just symptoms and identifying ways to help prevent illness.
+It involves assessing the causes of disease and providing therapeutic protocols to address root causes rather than just symptoms and identifying ways to support individuals though illness and sickness.
 It is frequently used in sports to gain optimal nutrition for optimal performance.